 - Wrote two books, Problems of the Deaf (1933) and The Acoustic Method for Training of the Deaf and Hard-of-Hearing (1939)

 - Invented one of the earliest hearing devices used in a classroom, the Simplex Tube

-- Using the Simplex Tube and his own invention, the harmonium, he developed a precise and complete system of testing and graphing hearing acuity decades before electronic amplification and testing
+- Using the Simplex Tube and his own invention, the harmonium, he developed a system of testing and graphing hearing acuity before the audiometer was invented.

 - Traveled to professional conferences throughout the country, often bringing CID students to demonstrate the success of his school and methods